-6. Chapwood Index: For purposes of comparison, this reserve study includes the average Chapwood Index for the previous calendar year (CY).
-The Chapwood Index reflects the true cost-of-living increase in 50 largest U.S. cities Updated and released twice a year, the Index reports the unadjusted actual cost and price fluctuation of the top 500 items on which Americans spend their after-tax dollars on.
-The Portland, OR average annual Chapwood Index for CY2023 was 11.9%.
-Based on its CY2023 Chapwood Index Portland OR is the 29th most expensive city among the 50 U.S. cities which are tracked by the Index.
-Learn more about the Chapwood Index here: <https://chapwoodindex.com/>
+8. Chapwood Index: For purposes of comparison, this reserve study includes the average Chapwood Index for the previous calendar year (CY).
+The Chapwood Index reflects the true cost-of-living (COL) increase in the U.S. Updated and released twice a year, the Index reports the unadjusted actual cost and price fluctuation of the top 500 items on which Americans spend their after-tax dollars on, in the 50 cities in the country.
+The Chapwood

-East Village Homeowners Association Executive Summary - 2024
+East Village Homeowners Association Inflation Parameters